WestGrid/SciVis2021/content/submission.md

 <!-- We will post the submission guidelines in May 2021, as we get closer to July-31 submission deadline. -->

-The submission deadline is July 31<sup>st</sup>, 2021.
+The submission deadline is July 31<sup>st</sup>, 2021, 11:59pm Pacific Time (PDT).
 Your submission should include:
 <!-- We will open submissions in early May. -->

 - A 2-page PDF paper describing your visualization and analysis techniques.
 Focus on the techniques you used and results